 Choices About Your Major

-The choice of specific topics to study in college can be quite dizzying and you may be overwhelmed by your options.
+The choice of specific topics to study in college can be overwhelming.
 Don't worry, you are in good company.
 It is estimated that 80% of college freshman are undecided about their major or future career goals.
 In addition, 50% of college freshmen will change their major at least once during their time in college.
 In an attempt to help you make your major choice, let's demystify what an undergraduate major is and is not and offer some suggestions on how you should go about the process of selecting a major.

 What is a Major?